-Many of the buildings and monuments in the centre of Rome are emblazoned with the coats of arms of some of the many popes who ruled the Eternal City for centuries until 1871, when it became the capital of the Kingdom of Italy.
+Many of the buildings and monuments in the centre of Rome are emblazoned with the coats of arms of some of the many popes who once ruled the Eternal City.
+Papal rule came to an end on September 20th, 1870, and a few months later Rome became the capital of the Kingdom of Italy.

 its art, history and culture.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and

 Search Walks in Rome: